 - Students not seeking a degree (i.e. Certificate of major)

 What hours are Included in the Tuition Surcharge?

 - All credit hours attempted during Fall and Spring semesters (including repeated courses, failed courses, and course withdrawals.)

-- All course work transferred to UNC Asheville from other institutions regardless of their application to the student’s major or minor (see exclusions below).
+- All course work transferred to UNC Asheville from other UNC system institutions or North Carolina community colleges regardless of their applicability to the student’s major or minor (see exclusions below).

 What hours are Excluded from the Tuition Surcharge?

 Certain coursework does not apply toward the Tuition Surcharge and those hours are excluded from the total attempted hours for purposes of calculating the surcharge.
-Hours not subject to the surcharge are:
+Hours not subject to the surcharge include:

 - College Board’s Advanced Placement (AP) credit.